Xiphereal/FlowTaskManagement/README.md

 - **To code directly on the ASP.NET Controllers rather than decouple from them.** Due to simplicity of the use cases, it is much simpler to just orchestrate the [repository](https://martinfowler.com/eaaCatalog/repository.html) directly.
 In a real-life scenario, I would have considered making a POCO controller class (in terms of [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) as an early abstraction.
 This would enable testing without having to deal with any HTTP or ASP.NET concerns in tests that want to test business logic rather than these technological aspects; also, a better separation of concerns to reduce cognitive complexity as the codebase inevitably grows.
 - **To have the Backend and Frontend in the same solution, and referenced by project rather than NuGet packages.** Mainly, to keep things simple: all the projects are in the same place, changes are reflected instantly without needed to republish packages and avoid the extra complexity in the CI/CD for packaging and publishing NuGets.
 Again, in a real-life scenario, things would be different: versioning the backend would be imperative, and to maintain the Developer Experience a simple mechanism in the `.csprojs` for replacing package references with project references in `Debug`/development will be in place.

+## A note on system design

+The architecture is as such given this is a learning project.
+In a real world, [back-of-envelope calculations](https://en.wikipedia.org/wiki/Back-of-the-envelope_calculation) for expected concurrent users, requests per second and other consideration would have been taken into account to ensure scalability and act on the [consistency/availability tradeoff](https://en.wikipedia.org/wiki/CAP_theorem) (given partition tolerance is always desired) for the different use cases.
+This will probably require different architecture among use cases (e.g. [CQRS](https://martinfowler.com/bliki/CQRS.html): separating the writes and reads).

+For instance, an API gateway will be in place between the front and the back, to decouple the front from the backend location.
+Also, it will probably be responsible for handling authentication and authorization.
+Likewise, it would be a great point to introduce a load balancer instead, in case we decide to go with horizontal scaling (though I prefer to squeeze vertical scaling as much as possible, due to costs and complexity concerns).

+Again, simplicity has been the main drive point for this learning project.

 # Testing